mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 `Tls.Config` synthesizes configurations, separately for client and server endpoints, through the functions `client_exn` and `server_exn`.
-They take a number of parameters that define a TLS session, check them for consistency, and return the sanitized `config` value which can be used to create `state`s and, thus, sessions.
+They take a number of parameters that define a TLS session, check them for consistency, and return the sanitized `config` value which can be used to create a `state` and, thus, a session.
 If the check fails, they raise an exception.

 The parameters include the pair of a certificate and its private key for the server, and an `X509.Authenticator.t` for the client, both produced by our